cloud-bee/Angular-with-laravel-API/README.md

 ## Installation

-Clone the repository using the clone URL in the "Clone with HTTPs" section of the project and install the dependency, for that follow the below command:
+Clone the repository using the clone URL in the "Clone with HTTPs" section of the project and install the dependency.

+For that follow the below command:

-For Backend Dependency Installation:
+Backend Dependency Installation:

 ```bash
 composer install